skip to content

 A variance (or surplus or deficit) should be investigated and resolved when it is significant.

-Unfortunately significance is not absolute, it does depend upon context.
-What is significant to a department may not be significant for the University which has a total annual expenditure in excess of £600m.
-For departments we recommend that variances of 10% or £1,000 are treated as significant.
-However departments are free to set their own limits higher or lower than this, and to have different limits for different types of income or expenditure.
+Unfortunately, significance is not absolute, it does depend upon context.
+What is significant to an institution may not be significant for the University.
+For institutions we recommend that variances of 10% are treated as significant.
+However, institutions are free to set their own limits higher or lower than this, and to have different limits for different types of income or expenditure.

 Raven Login